 It’s been a bit of time since I posted the gluten-free sourdough starter recipe, and I’ve been promising this sourdough bread recipe for some time now.
-But life began to happen and I didn’t have the time to test it out over and over as I had wanted to.
+It took some testing, but I finally found a gluten free sourdough bread that we love!

 You can check out my experiments at the end of the post!

 This loaf will be a dense artisan loaf, not a light and fluffy sandwich bread that you buy at the store.
 But it shouldn’t be so dense that it’s like a brick!

 - 2 cups gluten free sourdough starter